-Case #39 – Woman Rear Ends Cop and Gets DUI Charge Dismissed
+Case #39 – Woman Rear Ends Cop But Gets DUI Charge Dismissed

-Description: My client rear ended a police officer.
+Description: My client rear-ended a police officer.
 The police officer called a second officer to check my client for DUI.
 She was given field sobriety tests and read the implied consent at that time.
 The client refused the state test.
-The officer testified that my client was read the implied consent again at the state and then agreed to the State test.
+The officer testified that my client was read the implied consent again at the station and this time she agreed to the state test.
 Before this testimony I found out that this was false – the implied consent was not read again at the station.
 The officer committed perjury and the state’s second witness would confirm this.
-The prosecutor on the case spoke with his second witness in private and came back to offer he would drop the DUI if my client would plead to following too close and pay a fine.
+The prosecutor on the case spoke with his second witness in private and came back to offer he would drop the DUI if my client would plead to following too closely and thus pay a fine.
 My client happily accepted this offer.

-Outcome: DUI dismissed and charged with following too close
+Outcome: DUI dismissed and charged with following too closely

-Description: My client was found passed out in his car with the engine running in a parking lot of a bar.
-An officer found my client there as he was the only car in the parking lot since the bar had closed.
+Description: My client was found passed out in his car with the engine running in a bar parking lot.
+An officer quickly spotted my client’s car in the parking lot since the bar was closed.
 My client failed the field sobriety tests and was arrested for DUI.
 He also failed a breath test at the station.
-This moved forward to trial.
+This case moved forward to trial.
 At the trial my client provided a receipt which showed he purchased food and drink at the bar at a certain time and then testified that he was too drunk to drive so he went to his car to sleep.
-The state was not able to prove that he operated the vehicle at any point under the influence and he was found not guilty of DUI.
+The state was not able to prove that he operated the vehicle at any point under the influence and thus he was found not guilty of DUI.

 Outcome: Not guilty of DUI